What is a Sponsorship Appeal?

 After the hearing, the IAD may allow your appeal.
-This means your sponsorship is successful.
+This means your family member will become a PR.

-However, the IAD may dismiss your appeal.
-If this is your case, you can either look for other solutions to the inadmissible issues or apply for a Judicial Review at the Federal Court.
+The IAD also may dismiss your appeal.
+If this is your case, you can either look for other solutions to the inadmissible issues or Judicial Review.

-To learn more, book an initial assessment today or contact us.
+Book an initial assessment today or contact us directly.